rehierl/node-tree-outliner/6-bigger-picture/the-h1-h3-issue.md

-Note that, with regards to the official specification, the rank value specified by the `h3` element may have a section-internal effect: If that section element had another heading element with rank 1/2/or/3, then WC would, according to the official specification, have to create a sibling section to "C".
+Note that, with regards to the official specification, the rank value specified by the `h3` element may have a section-internal effect: If that section element had another descendant heading element with rank 1/2/or/3, then WC would, according to the official specification, have to create a sibling section to "C".
 But, with regards to fragment-2, that aspect is a non-issue.
 Fragment-2 has no such inner subsequent heading content element.

 ### Line 6:

 In general, any number of operations, which WC would have to execute, may be associated with the enter and/or exit event of a node.
-However, and with regards to the "h1-h3" issue:

-WC can be understood to have nothing else to do when exiting "C".
+However, and with regards to this "h1-h3" issue, WC can be understood to have nothing to do when exiting section "C".

 ### Line 7: